-So there’s been this scenic hot springs that we’ve seen pop up on social media every once in awhile.
+So there’s been these scenic hot springs that we’ve seen pop up on social media every once in a while.
 You’ve probably seen it too; three steaming tubs surrounded by a dense forest – the perfect relaxing getaway any time of year.

 The only problem is, it’s so dang hard to find!

 That is, until we decided to spend the weekend up near Steven’s Pass at Tye Haus.

 As we were confirming dates to spend a few days in this adorable A-frame, Tom and Sarah suggested we go and check out this place called Scenic Hot Springs.
 Lo and behold, the opportunity for a long-awaited soak had finally come!

 Read on to hear about our experience and how you can arrange your own trip up to these natural hot springs!

 (By the way if it’s your first time booking with Airbnb, get $40 off booking Tye Haus here!)

 Just to be completely transparent about the process, we’re here to tell you what’s up about Scenic Hot Springs.

 This hot springs is on private property.
 You are allowed to visit by invitation only, and only 10 people are allowed per day.
 Showing up uninvited can result in your car getting towed leaving you stranded and soaking wet (not fun in the wintertime).